 Why Should You Visit the UK for Christmas?

 The United Kingdom is a fantastic place to spend Christmas.
 One of my favorite trips of all time was a week in London over the Thanksgiving holiday.
-I was able to stretch my meager vacation leave further and found myself wandering open stretches in Westminster Abbey without the massive summer crowds.
+I was able to stretch my meager vacation leave further and found myself wandering nearly empty halls of Westminster Abbey, which was a far cry from the summer crowds I’d experienced on my first visit.

 Whether you’re looking for Christmas markets, dazzling light displays, or a quaint winter village, there’s a place in the UK just waiting for your visit.